RafterOne/dunkel-site-template/README.md

 - Copy Sitecore.Client.dll and Sitecore.Kernel.dll from \sitecore\website\bin into \lib.

-- Open \src.
-Copy in the contents of \site-template.
-You will now have a tree like this:
+- You will now have a tree like this:

 \dunkel
 	\src